Darwin’s Most Wonderful Plants by Ken Thompson

 In this book, Ken helps us understand Darwin as a botanist.

-After taking his famous voyage on The Beagle, Darwin experimented with and observed growing plants at his home in Kent.
-Carnivorous and climbing plants were a favorite of Darwin's; he was fascinated by their pollination and flower evolution.
+After his famous voyage on The Beagle, Darwin experimented with and observed growing plants at his home in Kent.
+Carnivorous and climbing plants were Darwin's favorite; he was fascinated by their pollination and flower evolution.

-Thanks to Ken, we get to know Darwin as a pioneering botanist who was way ahead of his time.
+Thanks to Ken, we get to know Darwin as a pioneering botanist ahead of his time.
 Darwin’s work seems totally in step with plant science today: plant movement, hunting, and intelligence.

 This book is 256 pages of a side of Darwin that most folks have never known: Darwin as a curious and intelligent botanist.